Moving Sampling Physics-informed Neural Networks induced by Moving Mesh PDE: Conclusions

-In this work, unlike the usual sampling methods based on the loss function perspective, we propose a neural network MMPDE-Net based on the moving mesh PDE method.
-It is an end-to-end, deep learning solver-independent neural network that focuses on performing adaptive sampling.
+In this work, unlike the usual sampling methods based on the loss function perspective, we propose the neural networks MMPDE-Net, which based on the moving mesh PDE method.
+It is an end-to-end, deep learning solver-independent framework which is designed to implement adaptive sampling.
 We also develop an iterative algorithm based on MMPDE-Net that is used to control the distribution of sampling points more precisely.
-Then, we combine MMPDE-Net and PINN to propose Moving Sampling PINN (MS-PINN), which demonstrates the effectiveness of our proposed method through rigorous mathematical proofs and sufficient numerical experiments.
+The Moving Sampling PINN (MS-PINN) is proposed by combing MMPDE-Net and PINN.
+Some error estimates are given and sufficient numerical experiments are shown to demonstrate the effectiveness of our methods.

-Further work will include: (1) developing scenarios for the use of MMPDE-Net in the case of high-dimensional PDEs; (2) combining MMPDE-Net with other deep learning solvers; (3) convergence analysis for MMPDE-Net, etc.
+In the future, we will work on how to develop MMPDE-Net in the case of high-dimensional PDEs, how to combine MMPDE-Net with other deep learning solvers to improve the efficiency and exquisite convergence analysis of our MMPDE-Net.